 We book a maximum of 12 people per trainer.
 Larger groups can be accommodated with additional trainers.

-For an exclusive course where you provide the venue we charge £455.00 plus VAT for up to 12 candidates (equal to approximately £35pp).
-Alternatively we run regular open courses in Canterbury, Hastings, Maidstone, Orpington and Tunbridge Wells at a charge of £80.00pp plus VAT.
+For an exclusive course where you provide the venue we charge £475.00 plus VAT for up to 12 candidates (equal to approximately £39pp).
+For in-house groups of 6 or less the price is only £425.00 plus VAT.
+Alternatively we run regular open courses in Canterbury, Eastbourne, Hastings, Maidstone, Orpington and Tunbridge Wells at a charge of £85.00pp plus VAT.

 We are happy to adapt our training to meet your particular needs within the constraints of the EFAW syllabus.
 Courses cover:

 - Incident Management

 - Acting safely including prevention of cross-infection

 - Recording incidents

 - Safe use of First Aid equipment